boazsender/backbone.routefilter/README.md

   // Start the history.
   Backbone.history.start();

-  // Navigate to page two.
+  // Navigate to a page.
+(Open your console to see what's happening.) router.navigate('page/foo', true);
-  router.navigate('page/foo', true);

-  // Override the before filter on the fly router.before = function( route ) {
+  // Override the before filter on the fly. router.before = function( route ) {
     if( route === 'bar' ){
       // return false to stop ecexution of the callback for this route,